-Foreign/International support is directed to the PCPC partners in Haiti, Honduras, Uganda and Poland.
+Foreign/International support is directed by the Witness and Service Committee to PCPC partners in Haiti, Honduras, Uganda and Poland.
 In each of these locations, we have established a relationship with a community and leaders.
 In addition to spreading the love of Jesus to our partners, PCPC wants to enable those we are assisting to become self-sustaining and self-supporting communities.

 Through the non profit organization, Village Partners International (VPI), we have partnered with the small village community hospital in Mombin Crochu, Haiti.
 We regularly send medical mission teams to work at the hospital and support the operations of the hospital .
 Essential medications for treatment of the sick and injured are continually in short supply.
 Mombin Crochu Hospital makes possible the purchase of crucial medications, supplies, and instruments, and enables the doctors and nurses to effectively treat increasing numbers of sick and injured patients.
 The new Haitian government offers renewed hope for security within the country, where mission volunteers have so much to offer to the people.
 Medical, surgical, dental, and building and systems support teams are welcomed and greatly needed at Mombin Crochu Hospital.
 Mombin Crochu Hospital is an effective message to the Haitian people of the love and action of Jesus Christ, alive today in their troubled and needy world.
 Our partnership in Mombin Crochu now reaches nearly 20 years.